paluh/code-formatter/README.md

 ### Custom formatters

-All formatters are kept in dictionary (`ast_type -> Formatter`) and are passed around, so you can replace given formatter quite easily.
+All formatters are kept in dictionary (`ast_type -> Formatter`) which passed around, so you can replace given formatter quite easily.
 If you want to change some formatter, then subclass one and override it's `_format_code` method (of course you can completly replace it if it's necessary - just use interface which is defined by `base.AstFormatter`).
 Lets use some fancy formatter (from `extras`) as an example:

     >>> from format_code improt base, format_code
     >>> from code_formatter.extras import UnbreakableTupleFormatter